-Delaware’s Brownfields Development Program encourages the cleanup and redevelopment of vacant, abandoned or underutilized properties which may be environmentally contaminated.
+Delaware’s Brownfields Development Program encourages the cleanup and redevelopment, reuse or expansion of properties which may be environmentally contaminated.

 391 Lukens Drive

 New Castle, Delaware 19720

 The program certifies properties as brownfields, making them eligible for grant funding and tax credits as applicable.
 Financial assistance is available as reimbursement to eligible parties in the form of brownfields grants funded by the Hazardous Substances Cleanup Act (HSCA) and low interest loans from the Brownfields Revolving Loan Fund.
 The brownfields grants and loan fund help eligible borrowers pay for the cleanup of brownfields.

 The first step in participating in the brownfields program is to submit an application for brownfields certification to the Remediation Section, attention: Brownfields Program Coordinator Jill Williams-Hall.

 For purchasers considering acquiring and redeveloping potentially contaminated sites, the program negotiates brownfields development agreements to guide investigations and, if necessary, a remedial action to address human-health and/or environmental risks posed by past releases of hazardous substances at the brownfield site.

 The Delaware Brownfields Marketplace provides an interactive database of brownfield sites available for redevelopment in Delaware.
 The inventory is designed to make it easier for potential buyers and developers to locate available brownfield properties.
 Current property owners can certify their properties as brownfields, and may also submit their properties for listing on the marketplace.
 Current property owners, however, are not eligible for the Brownfields Development Program, but can clean up their contaminated sites through DNREC’s Voluntary Cleanup Program.